fahad-israr/test/README.md

-# test
+# Test
-Test repository to experiment with Action workflows and git based projects like fgit
+Repository to experiment with Action workflows and git based projects like fgit